SonarSource/sonar-scanner-azdo/sonar-docs/analysis/scan/sonarscanner-for-azure-devops.md

 1. Specify a **Connection name** and **SonarCloud token**.
 There is a link in the dialog that will take you to the account security page on SonarCloud where you can create a new token if necessary.
 There is also a button that lets you verify that connection is correctly configured.
 <!-- /sonarcloud -->

-Each extension provides three tasks you will use in your build definitions to analyze your projects:
+Each extension provides three tasks you will use in your build pipeline to analyze your projects:

-* **Prepare Analysis Configuration** task, to configure all the required settings before executing the build.
+* **Prepare Analysis on <!-- sonarqube -->SonarQube<!-- /sonarqube --><!-- sonarcloud -->SonarCloud<!-- /sonarcloud -->** task, to configure all the required settings before executing the build.
    * This task is mandatory.
    * In case of .NET solutions or Java projects, it helps to integrate seamlessly with MSBuild, Maven and Gradle tasks.
 * **Run Code Analysis** task, to actually execute the analysis of the source code.